brianschmitt/hubitat-volvo-cars/ENHANCEMENTS.md

 ## User Interface (UI)

-- [ ] Display a clear error message on the Add Vehicle page if the call to list vehicles returns no results.
+- [ ] Display an error message on the Add Vehicle page if the call to list vehicles returns no results.
 - [ ] Add a visual indicator (e.g., a spinner or loading text) on the Add Vehicle page.
 - [ ] Improve on-boarding, the auth flow is a bit odd, and OTP can get stuck in a weird state.